ssato/python-anyconfig/docs/introduction.rst

 - Binary RPMs:

-  If you're running Fedora 27+ or CentOS, you can install RPMs from these official yum repos.
-And you're running Red Hat Enterprise Linux 7 or later, you can install RPMs from EPEL repos [#]_ .
+  If you're running Fedora 27 or later, or CentOS, you can install RPMs from these official yum repos.
+And if you're running Red Hat Enterprise Linux 7 or later, you can install RPMs from EPEL repos [#]_ .

   Or if you want to install the latest version, optionally, you can enable my copr repo, http://copr.fedoraproject.org/coprs/ssato/python-anyconfig/ .